 Underfloor heating systems

-Underfloor heating is still often seen as something of a luxury, despite being relatively commonplace in specifications.
-Hot water pipes are laid to a specific design and attached to the floor, then encapsulated by screed.
-The screed may be chosen specifically to have a low thermal resistance, thereby improving the speed with which the effect of the underfloor heating is felt.
+Underfloor heating (UFH) remains something of a luxury, despite being relatively commonplace in specifications.
+Hot water pipes are laid to a specific design and encapsulated by screed.
+The screed may be chosen specifically to have a low thermal resistance, improving the speed with which the effect of the underfloor heating is felt.

 A feature of both low- and high-rise residential construction, underfloor heating is also used in commercial properties and educational buildings.
-It comes into its own in churches and other historic properties, where sensitive building fabric may not be able to accommodate radiators or other heating sources.
+It comes into its own in churches and other historic properties, where radiators or other heating sources may not be sensitive to the building design.

-- Installed above the concrete slab or floor deck and acting as the primary layer of thermal insulation in a ground floor construction.
+- Installed above a floor slab or suspended floor deck and acting as the primary layer of thermal insulation in a ground floor construction.
 The thickness is determined by the U-value target to be achieved.

-- Providing thermal resistance to the underfloor heating system only, and usually of a nominal thickness (perhaps to achieve a certain level for the floor finish) because the primary thermal insulation layer is below the ground floor slab.
+- Providing thermal resistance to the underfloor heating system only, and usually of a nominal thickness (perhaps to achieve a certain level for the floor finish).
+In this case, the primary thermal insulation layer is elsewhere in the ground floor construction, usually below the concrete slab.

-The second of those categories does not apply only to ground floors.
-In multi-storey residential developments where underfloor heating is provided at every level, there is no U-value to be achieved at the intermediate floors but the heating should be as efficient as possible.
+The second category does not apply only to ground floors.
+In multi-storey residential developments where underfloor heating is provided at every level, there is no U-value to be achieved at the intermediate floors but the heating still needs to work efficiently.

-Extruded polystyrene (XPS) insulation boards provide a flat, strong and dimensionally stable base for the floating screed or flooring board, reducing the likelihood of defects in the floor covering or finish.
-They are therefore ideal to be specified in conjunction with underfloor heating systems, whether at ground floor level or throughout a high-rise development.
+Extruded polystyrene (XPS) insulation boards provide a flat, strong and dimensionally stable base for fixing the pipes and reduce the likelihood of defects in the screed or floor finish.
+They are therefore ideal to be specified at ground floor level or throughout a high-rise development.